The best electric blankets to keep you warm without turning the heating on this winter

 - Multiply the kWh by the price of electricity per kWh to calculate the appliance’s hourly operating cost

-According to Ofgem, the current price cap for electricity for households in the UK from 1st October to 31st December is £0.52 per kWh.
+According to Ofgem, the current price cap for electricity for households in the UK from 1st July is £0.30 per kWh.
+This is set to lower in October so your electric blanket will be even cheaper!
 The amount you will pay may vary from the current price cap depending on your energy tariff.
 To find out how much you pay, see your electricity bill.

 If you want to read more expert-recommended round-ups and product guides, check out our Household page, where you’ll find more home recommendations, including the best energy efficient heaters, the best hooded blankets, the best draught excluders and the best heated airers.